rickcnagy/QSTools/gui/README.md

 ####[`importCriteria.js`](./importCriteria.js)

  Import criteria into the Report Cards module.
 Relies on the current template being Super Basic.
+If a subject template is found with the same name as the one being imported: - the criteria for that template will be added to the matched one. - The alternative subject section name will be updated to the one from the import. - If individual criteria are found that have the same value as the one being imported, those will be deleted and re-added if the type is different (i.e. one is adropdown and one is a field).
 QSImporter should have an object like this: [ { "Template Name": "Reading 3-5", "Alternative Subject Section Name": "Reading", "Criteria": [ {"Criteria Name": "A,B,C,D,F"}, // dropdown "Criteria Name", // field ... ] }, ... ]

 ####[`importInquiriesOrApplicants.js`](./importInquiriesOrApplicants.js)